vidit-jain/college-course-scheduler/README.md

 pip install -r requirements.txt
 ```

 Then, put the data in a `data/` in the root of the directory (Information about Rooms, Professors, Lessons & Timeslots).
-For sample data, you can use [this](https://github.com/Vidit-Jain/iiit-spring24-courses-data).
+There is sample data already provided in the `data/` folder that corresponds to the IIIT 2024 Spring Semester.

 # Running Program
 Once you've put the data in the folder, you can run the program